gradle/native-platform/readme.md

 ### 0.5

 * Query the available values of a Windows registry key.
-Thanks to (Michael Putters)[https://github.com/mputters].
+Thanks to [Michael Putters](https://github.com/mputters).

 ### 0.4